History, tourist information, and nearby accommodation

-At Kilpatrick there are two obvious enclosures; a large 'cashel', which is more likely to be a Celtic homestead, enclosing an area of over 2 acres.
+At Kilpatrick there are two obvious enclosures; a large 'cashel', which is more likely to be a Celtic homestead.
 Within the cashel wall is a smaller enclosure measuring about 50 feet in diameter.
 This 'dun' is set within a thick stone wall stretching from 3.7m to 4.6m thick.
 Inside the dun wall is at least one chamber.

 Given the variety of walls on the site, it seems clear that Kilpatrick was occupied for a long time, from at least the Romano-British period well into the late medieval era.
-Outside the large enclosing wall are four smaller hut circles, plus several boulders that seem to make an alignment pattern.
+Outside the large enclosing wall are five smaller hut circles, two to the west and three to the east, plus several boulders that seem to make an alignment pattern.
 Archaeological investigation suggests an ancient field pattern, but evidence for this is almost non-existent on the ground.

 There is a small signposted path and parking area just off the A841.
 A half-mile-long trail leads to the dun.
 Good footwear is advisable.

 I found Kilpatrick Dun one of the most interesting ancient sites on Arran.
 It is not the most spectacular site, and the remains are a little hard to interpret, but it had an unforgettable atmosphere; an ambience of antiquity if there is such a thing.